Minimus713/mini_port_scanner/README.md

 - Okay, so I wrote down a bunch of stuff in the README that helps me understand what the heck a port scanner is.
 Time to actually write some code.
 - Was able to write most of the logic for creating a vanilla scan, but for some reason I am having some trouble creating the connection with the socket.
 - Back at it today and this time with Chatty.
 Looks like that issue was not an issue but a misunderstanding.
 Looks like that means the port is filtered or unresponsive.
 Additionally, using setdefaulttimeout only works for sockets created after that, so that caused me to not auto-timeout properly.
+- After some more tweaking and refactoring, I am pretty happy with the vanilla port scanner I made!
+It will do an extremely basic scan of preselected common ports on whatever IP I have in the code.

 ## The Questions